PUMPING SYSTEM CURVE

 Static head Hstat includes geometrical height where the liquid has to be lifted and differences in pressures above liquid surfaces in intake reservoir and pressure reservoir.

-Friction losses include friction losses in pipes losses in local resistances valves, pipe bends, diffusers, etc all places where the flow changes its shape.
+Dynamic losses or Frictional losses (Hf) include friction losses in pipes valves, pipe bends, filters head exchangers etc all elements where the flow changes its shape, direction.

 Pipe friction loss estimates are based on an equation referred to as Darcy-Weisbach